antoniakras/sudoku_solver_checker_generator/README.md

    -g specifies generator mode and -u ensures the puzzle has a unique solution.

    ./sudoku
-    Runs without parameters.

-    Reads a puzzle from input.
+   Reads a puzzle from input and prints it.

-    Prints the puzzle.

    Solves the puzzle using backtracking.

    Checks if the solution is valid and prints it.

    Determines if the puzzle has a unique solution, multiple solutions, or no solution.